 - Provide these three documents:

-- A current copy of your official identification;
+- A copy of your valid official ID;

-- Proof of address dated within the last three months;
+- Proof of your address, dated within the last three months;

 - Bank details.

 - Complete your profile.

 For a youth account:

 The same as for a personal account, plus: